epfl-ada/ada-2022-project-theadalyzers/README.md

 ### Proposed Timeline

 #### Milestone 2
 - Jeff: Generated the `Bag-of-Words Cosine Similarity` matrix and evaluated whether the proposed similarity methodology is reasonable.
-Wrote the function to transform navigation paths into "Cosine similarity paths".
+Wrote the functions to transform navigation paths into "Cosine similarity paths" and assess if paths have strictly increasing Cosine similarity.
 Created the README.
 - Ginevra: Created the data processing pipeline to extract hyperlink positioning in images and the article.
 Investigated the distribution of click frequencies with normalization methods.
 - Andres: Wrote the functions for `Forman-Ricci Curvature` calculation and investigated the distribution of curvatures.
 Investigated the distribution of article in- and out-degrees and drew insights from these.

-#### NEED TO FILL BELOW AND SEE IF I MISSED ANYTHING ABOVE
+#### Milestone 3 Proposed Work (individual milestones done by December 1, 2022)
-#### Milestone 3 Proposed Work
+- Jeff : Investigate Cosine similarity as a metric for navigation path success.
+Work with Andres to complement his approach of investigating graph curvature.
-- Jeff :
+- Ginevra : Investigate participants' preferences for hyperlink positioning within the article and in image captions.
-- Ginevra :
+- Andres : Investigate curvature of graph nodes and relate the findings to categories of each article and Cosine similarity.
-- Andres :
+- Everyone together: draw insights from individual sections to formulate a data story.
+Design matched experiments to draw valid insights from hyperlink positioning, Cosine document similarity, and graph topology.